 Typing up school work helps reduce paperwork (digital paperwork work is easier to file), typing can make the process of actually writing easier for some learners, and learners today, whether educated in school or at home, need to be both computer and keyboard literate.

-when completing project based school work.
-Canva is so simple to use even younger homeschoolers can teach themselves how to use it, and does everything learners need to create school projects.
+Canva is so simple to use even younger homeschoolers can teach themselves how to use it, and it facilitates everything learners need to create school projects.

 That’s it.
 That is really all you need to home educate: